Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - He’d like to stay if the PC will let him.
 - He spent a lot of time in the library and actually kept it quite organized.

 If the PC is friendly towards him, he will lead them to the basement and ask them to get rid of the giant rat.
 He's not much of a fighter so he won't help, but he's curious if there's anything worthwhile in there.
-But first, the Player will probably want a tour of the manor, the layout of which is detailed in Appendix B.
+But first, the Player will probably want a tour of the manor, the layout of which is detailed in Appendix B. The second floor is an array of small bedrooms.

 ## Pest Control
 Simon goes and grabs a torch from a nearby wall and hands it to the PC, muttering an incantation and lighting it with a snap of his fingers.
 He then reaches for his pocket and gives the PC a potion of healing which he found in the library.